 23Now when he was in Jerusalem at the Passover, during the feast, many believed in his name, observing his signs which he did.
 24But Jesus didn’t entrust himself to them, because he knew everyone, 25and because he didn’t need for anyone to testify concerning man; for he himself knew what was in man.

 The "wine" spoken of in this passage is with little doubt fermented since the word is oinos (οἶνος), a translation of the Hebrew word yayin (יַ֜יִן).
 The word for "grape juice" (thus not fermented) is trux (τρύξ), a word not found in the New Testament.
 The limited use of grape juice may relate to the rapid fermentation of grape juice in the climate of Israel.
 It was common, however, to mix two to three parts water with wine in the first century, a practice that came from Greece with the Hellenizing influence that came from Alexander the Great's entrance into Semitic culture in the middle of the 4th century B.C.
-This was largely in order to lessen the cost of wine rather than for sterilizing the water, which is sometimes posited as the reason.
+This was largely done in order to lessen the cost of wine rather than for sterilizing the water, which is sometimes posited as the reason.

 You may read a more extensive study of wine in my article on wine at [H. Wayne House], "Wine," Baker Encyclopedia of the Bible, Vol 2, J-Z, Walter A. Elwell, Gen. Ed.
 (Grand Rapids, MI: Baker Book House), 2145-2148.